Neurology - Epilepsy Surgery

 Deciding if surgery is for you

-Every fortnight we have an Epilepsy Surgery Team Meeting, for all the people who take part in your care.
+The Epilepsy Multidisciplinary Team (MDT) meeting takes place every two weeks.
 We will discuss your test results at this meeting.
 We then decide if we can recommend surgery to you.

-If we decide that surgery is likely to help, then it is up to you whether you would like to have it.
+If we decide that surgery is likely to help, then it is up to you to decide whether you would like to proceed.
 The Neurosurgeon, Neurologist, Epilepsy Specialist Nurse and Neuropsychologist will help you to decide if you would like to go ahead.
 They will discuss the risks and benefits of the surgery with you.

 There are risks associated with epilepsy surgery.
-These include infection, bleeding, stroke, seizures, vision problems, pain, thinking problems (for example with memory or speech), mood problems and a small risk to life.
+These include infection, bleeding, stroke, vision problems, pain, and a small risk to life.
+After surgery, some people can experience problems with memory, speech or mood.

 There is also the risk that the surgery will not make your seizures any better.
 There is a small risk that your seizures could be made worse.